Sangar-M/EI_Study/README.md

 EI_Study Coding Assignments
-The above is an assignment repository with two coding assignments focused on software design patterns and a .
+The above is an assignment repository with two coding assignments focused on software design patterns and a Mars Rover Programming.

 Table of Contents
 Assignment 1: Design Patterns